wblangdon/ntreeshape/README.md

 and variance can be somewhat different from the asymptotic formula.

+Note: in this version of ntreeshape.cc depth starts at 1 (rather than zero).

 As an example of software bit-rot, consider the differences between the first versions